 Steve says: “We care about people and the experiences that they seek out in Australia.
 Most of our guests are a long way from home and for our international visitors, maybe it is the only time they will visit Australia.
 So we go to great lengths to make sure that our tour exceeds everyone’s expectations, ensuring that they go home with a feeling of satisfaction.
-We also believe that the quality of our tour will encourage our guests to recommend us to friends who intend to visit the Whitsunday Coast”.
+We also believe that the quality of our tour will encourage our guests to recommend us to friends and others who intend to visit the Whitsunday Coast”.

 The tourism industry, in general relies on reputation.
 It is well known that if we provide value for money, excellent customer service and quality product, while achieving or exceeding our clients’ expectations, then we have the basis for a strong industry.
 However, for many years, the importance of preserving the natural attractions that are Australia’s real draw cards for visitors, has been overlooked or just taken for granted.

 With more and more entrants into the tourism industry, we need to ensure that not only are we taking steps to preserve our natural heritage, but we are seen to be doing so.
 Tourists are very astute consumers, and while they want to come and see our beautiful country, (and we want to show it to them) they also want to know that it is not being used and abused.

 This is where the importance of accreditation programs such as Ecotourism Australia’s Eco Certification program is essential for the future of our tourism industry.
 Eco Certification was a natural progression for our business, which was being established right from the start on the principles of ecotourism.
 We strongly believe in showcasing our natural attractions with minimal disturbance, while providing detailed and accurate interpretation.
 We also wanted to demonstrate our support for Ecotourism Australia and its certification program.